Skip to content

 Positional arguments:

-data The data directory or file (POD5/FAST5 format).
+data The data directory or POD5 file path.

 Optional arguments: